rocketship88/tcl-tip-672-prototype/README.md

     (5) done
 ```

 The compiler recognizes the expression pattern and generates direct arithmetic operations with no runtime parsing overhead.
+Because the expressions are passed on to expr inside of braces, as can be seen above in Command 2,  there is also much less chance of security problems.
+If a braced expr won't accept it, neither will $(...).